 - 1. A Journal documenting reflections and learning throughout the course.
-This will be done on-line using the Journal Function in e-college.
-Weekly updates are required based on specific assignments and instructions provided in class or via the e-college course site. - 2.
+This will be done on-line using the Assignments function in Canvas. - 2.
 In-class performance.
 The face-to-face class will involve simulations and exercises that require demonstration of the targeted skills and competences as well as providing effective feedback to other students on their performance. - 3.
 On-line group discussions.
 There will be several on-line discussions in which students can demonstrate competence in facilitating or participating effectively in virtual tasks or discussions.